AED RESEARCH-PRACTICE INITIATIVE

 Access the AED Guidelines for Research-Practice Integration, created by the AED Research-Practice Committee in an effort to advance research and practice partnership in the field of eating disorders.
 Accompanying the general guidelines is the AED Action Plan which outlines a strategic plan for research-practice integration within the AED.

-the Research-Practice Data Network and the Clinical Measures Toolkit for
+New Research-Practice Initiatives - AED Data Network / Clinical Measures Toolkit

 The AED Research-Practice Committee (RPC) is pleased to announce the launch of two exciting initiatives developed to promote research-practice integration within the AED and the field of eating disorders: 1) the AED Research-Practice Data Network, and 2) the Clinical Measures Toolkit for Clinicians.
 Read more...